 In addition to financing perpetual obligations, the RAG-Stiftung is tasked under its articles of association with assisting RAG Aktiengesellschaft in eliminating and avoiding the subsequent burdens on the environment and nature from 200 years of mining activity along the Ruhr and Saar and in Ibbenbüren.

 The RAG-Stiftung also supports education, science and culture in connection with German mining.
 In this context, too, the RAG-Stiftung shoulders ecological and social responsibility and makes an important contribution to transformation and sustainability around the former mine sites.

 Socially responsible end of German hard coal mining

-Germany's last two hard coal mines were closed down at the end of 2018.
-This scheduled termination of an entire industry was a predetermined process that was initiated with the coal policy agreement of 7 February 2007 between the German federal government, the states of North Rhine-Westphalia and Saarland, RAG and the IG BCE trade union and is being funded in line with the Coal Financing Act passed by the German Parliament on 20 December 2007.
+The phase-out of German hard coal mining was completed at the end of 2018 when the last collieries closed.
+The basis for that was the “Coal Policy Agreement between the German federal government, the states of North Rhine-Westphalia and Saarland, Ibbenbüren and the IG BCE trade union” of 7 February 2007 and the German Hard Coal Financing Act passed by the German Bundestag on 20 December of the same year.

 The RAG-Stiftung, as the owner of RAG Aktiengesellschaft, was obligated to accomplish the mutually formulated goals and discontinue subsidised coal mining in a socially responsible way.
 An entire branch of industrial sector that, at its peak in the 1950s, employed around 600,000 people in the Ruhr region alone was wound up by 2018 by means of qualification measures, alternative employment offers and early retirement schemes.
 That involved a process of transition unique even by historical standards – one that continues to shape the former mining regions to this day and whose effects will continue far into the future.

 Perpetual obligations and inherited liabilities